 Step 2: Create the Timer File

 The timer file defines when the service should be executed.
-Create a file named backup.timer
+Create a file named backup.timer:

-|
+| |

 Content of the file:

-|
+| |

 Explanation:

-ensures the timer is activated at system startup.
+[Install]:WantedBy=timers.targetensures the timer is activated at system startup.

 Time Specifications for systemd Timers

-option.
+The time for a systemd timer is defined in the timer file using the OnCalendar option.
 Systemd supports a flexible and powerful time format for both simple and complex schedules.
 Here are some examples and explanations:

 Basic Format

-The general format for OnCalendar
+The general format for OnCalendar is:

-|
+| |

 - YYYY: Year (e.g., 2025)